tinnightcap/nubis-docs/training/README.md

   - aws-vault overview (still might like a wrapper script for account setup)
  - Walk-through dpaste deploy
  - Build custom app with nubis-skel
+ - Detailed working example for git and GitHub
  - How do I build an AMI?
   - Features of nubis-base
    - /etc/nubis.d/*